neondatabase/create-branch-action/README.md

 ## Advanced usage

-You can customize the action using the following optional fields:
+You can customize the action as follows, using the action's optional fields:

 - **Specify Parent Branch:** Use the `parent` input to create a branch from a specific parent branch (name or ID) instead of the default primary branch.
 - **Customize Database and Username:** The `database` and `username` inputs allow you to specify the database name and database role for the new branch.